APTrust/registry/notes.md

 We also evaluated [ozzo-validation](https://github.com/go-ozzo/ozzo-validation) which is built on top of govalidator, but in the end, govalidator was the simplest, richest, and most flexible.
 It also led to the most readable and maintainable code.

+Model validation takes place on the model itself before insert and update, triggered by go-pg's built-in hooks.
+Validation is explicit and clear, using no reflection or hard-to-debug abstraction, so we can easily follow the logic when debugging.

+Clarity is a guiding principle for this entire code base.
+When choosing between writing five lines of explicit, unambiguous code and using a clever one-liner from a third-party reflection library, we write the five lines.
+That spares future developers hours of painful debugging.

 # Web UI

 During development, we'll create a barebones web UI that simply renders the required data without polish.
 Later, we'll work toward [the UI that Simple Thread mocked up](./docs/APTrust_Wireframes.pdf).
 During development, however, we only need to ensure that our pages get the data that Simple Thread's UI requires.